mohan7401647399/Interview_questions/HTML5.md

 44. **How do you debug HTML and CSS code?**
     - Use browser developer tools, validate your code, check for syntax errors, and use console.log for JavaScript debugging.

+### HTML Best Practices:

+45. **Why is it important to use semantic HTML?**
+    - Semantic HTML enhances accessibility, SEO, and the overall understanding of the document structure.

+46. **How can you improve the performance of a web page with HTML?**
+    - Minimize the use of unnecessary tags, optimize images, use CSS and JavaScript efficiently, and implement browser caching.

+47. **What are data attributes in HTML, and how are they used?**
+    - Data attributes, prefixed with `data-`, store custom data private to the page or application and can be accessed via JavaScript.